-3.5 Transmitter Power Even with the most concentrated radar beam only a fraction of the energy of each radiated Doppler shift strikes the target.
+3.10 Transmitter power Even with the most concentrated radar beam only a fraction of the energy of each radiated Doppler shift strikes the target.
 At the target this fraction of the original energy is 'scattered' so that, in turn, only fraction of the incident energy returns towards the receiving aerial.
 To compensate for this very inefficient reflecting process the greatest possible radiated power must be used.
-This is why we use peak powers of 1MW and more; but even with such high powers the power in the received echo is only of the order of milliwatts or even microwatts.In general the higher the radiated power the increase in range obtained by increasing the radiated power is very small.
-Even doubling the power increases the range only 1.19 times.
+This is why we use peak powers of 1MW and more; but even with such high powers the power in the received echo is only of the order of milli-watts or even microwatts.
+In general the higher the radiated power the greater is the received echo power and hence the greater is the range.
+However the increase in range obtained by increasing the radiated power is very small.
+Even doubling the power increases the only 1.19 times.
 The power that the transmitter is designed to radiate depends upon the job that the radar has to do.

-Figure 3.16 Effect of transmitter power output 3.6 Receiver Sensitivity and Noise Factor We have already seen that the main limitation on useful amplification in a radar receiver is the relationship between the amplitude of the wanted signal voltage and that of the noise voltage, i.e. the signal-to-noise ratio.
-If the input has a low signal-to-noise ratio the signal echo on the C.R.T. may be 'lost' among the noise indications.
-The input signal-to-noise ratio to a receiver is determined by external
+Figure 3.16 Effect of transmitter power output 3.11 Receiver Sensitivity and Noise Factor We have already seen that main limitation on useful amplification in a radar receiver is the relationship between the amplitude of the wanted signal voltage and that of the noise voltage, i.e. the signal to noise ratio.
+If the input has a low signal to noise radio the signal echo on the C.R.T. may be 'lost' among the noise indications.
+The input signal to noise ratio to a receiver is determined by external.